-With bubbling positivity, Anette was so encouraging, dynamic and cheerfully supportive that I wanted to do well for her, if not for myself!
+With bubbling positivity, Anette was so encouraging, dynamic, and cheerfully supportive that I wanted to do well for her, if not for me!

 Admittedly, I was cautious on these skinny skate skies, which felt like wearing pre-boiled linguine noodles.
 Come to think of it, I am cautious when it comes to trying any new sport, but I would say that I’m athletic and I am a very comfortable downhill skier.